dvanderweele/todo-demo/README.md

 an MVC framework for PHP.
 For convenience, Bootstrap is used to style the frontend since the focus of this project is to demonstrate the server side of the code.

-This project follows the traditional pattern of web development that involves simple page refreshes for client-server interaction. **This project does not involve AJAX**.
+This project follows the traditional pattern of web development that involves full page reloads for client-server interaction. **This project does not involve AJAX**.

 This app uses the authentication scaffolding that comes out of the box with Laravel, and after that we focus on customizing the routing file, the controllers, the models and